 “Visual Ecotopias: History, Theory, Criticism” is a symposium toward a politics of ecology in contemporary art, departing from Guattari’s concept of ‘ecosophy’, linking ecological thought, environmental aesthetics and artistic practices.

-Please find info on the conditions to participate here. (closed)
+Find info on the conditions to participate here. (closed)

 “Art is thought from the future.”

-Timothy Norton, Dark Ecology.
+Timothy Morton, Dark Ecology.

 The interface between humans and the environment has been the object of debate among artists, philosophers, theorists and scientists since the eighteenth century, decades before the neologism ‘ecology’ was coined by the German biologist Ernst Haeckel in 1866.
 Intertwined initially with the tradition of natural history, ecology became a scientific discipline that aimed at the exploration of the relationship between organic and inorganic ecosystems at the end of the nineteenth century, while it took political connotations from 1960 onward.
 Environmental awareness and the politicization of ecological thought mobilized radical artists and theorists after 1970.
 Linking environmental pollution with the industrialization and consumerism of Western societies, Herbert Marcuse argued, for instance, in The Aesthetic Dimension in 1978: “the violation of the Earth is a vital aspect of the counterrevolution.”
 And Félix Guattari noted in his book Three Ecologies in 1989: “only an ethico-political articulation – which I call ecosophy – between the three ecological registers (the environment, social relations and human subjectivity) would be likely clarify these questions.”